How to Publish Your Book

 Overall, How to Publish Your Book is an excellent resource for any author looking to get published.
 The course is well-organized, and the information is presented in a way that is easy to understand and digest.
 Whether you are an experienced author or just starting, this course is well worth checking out.

-How to Publish Your Book is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on October 23, 2015.
+How to Publish Your Book is a series that ran for 1 seasons (24 episodes) between October 23, 2015 and on The Great Courses Signature Collection

 Filter by Source